LIFE IN 18th CENTURY ENGLAND

 A history of Transport

 A major scourge of the 18th century was smallpox.
 Even if it did not kill you it could leave you scarred with pox marks.
-Then, in 1721 Lady Mary Wortley Montague introduced inoculation from Turkey.
+Then, in 1721 Lady Mary Wortley Montagu learned inoculation from the Turks.
 You cut the patient then introduced matter from a smallpox pustule into the wound.
-The patient would (hopefully!) develop a mild case of the disease and be immune in future.
+The patient would (hopefully!) develop a mild case of the disease and be immune in the future.
+Some people realized that milkmaids who caught cowpox were immune to smallpox.
+A doctor named Edward Jenner introduced vaccination.
+The patient was cut then matter from a cowpox pustule was introduced.
+The patient gained immunity to smallpox.
+(Jenner was not the first to think of this idea but because of his work it became a common practice).

 The history of medicine